jvillanueva3651/HabitGuard/README.md

 #### Requirements
    Latest version of Android OS.

 #### Installation
+1. Install Android Studio
+2. Open Android Studio, select 'Projects', then click 'Clone Repository'
+3. Enter https://github.com/jvillanueva3651/HabitGuard for the URL and select a directory to save the project in.
+Ensure Version control is Git and nothing else.
+Then hit Clone.
+The project should automatically load and import the project.
+4. Sync the project with Gradle files (Ctrl+Shift+O) then click the green play button to run the app, or hit Shift+F10.
+5. The Android emulator should start and the app should build within it.
+This may take anywhere from a few seconds to several minutes depending on your hardware.

 #### Features
 * Account Creation with Authentication Tokens: Securely create accounts using